Updated March 21st, 2020 to include Frozen 2

 Everyone is freaking out about Hocus Pocus 2 coming to Disney Plus but I’m over here like dude, don’t forget about the other sequels.
 Have you ever watched Bambi II?
 Did you know there was such a thing?
 What about Lion King 1 1/2?
 Well if you never put in the time or effort to track down those direct to DVD Disney sequels, but you’re already signed up for Disney+ you’re in for a treat.
-Because most of them are coming to Disney+.
-You can sign up for your free trial right here.
+Because most of them are on Disney+.
+You can sign up for your free trial right here then keep reading below to get your free Disney sequels checklist.

 Listen, I know all of this Disney Plus content can be overwhelming for many of you, which is why I’m breaking down this watchlist by topic.
 Previously I created a checklist for you for Disney Animated movies.
 And Disney Pixar movies checklist.
 And in case you missed out first one, here’s our Live Action Disney movie checklist.
 Today’s topic is Disney sequels on Disney Plus.